aomlomics/tourmaline/README.md

 Shown here is the DADA2 paired-end workflow.
 See the Wiki's [Run](https://github.com/lukenoaa/tourmaline/wiki/4-Run) page for complete instructions on all steps, denoising methods, and filtering modes.

+Note that any of the commands below can be run with various options, including `--printshellcmds` to see the shell commands being executed and `--dryrun` to display which rules would be run but not execute them.

 From the `tourmaline` directory (which you may rename), run Snakemake with the *denoise* rule as the target:

 ```